apache/pulsar-site/docs/client-libraries-java-use.md

 }
 ```

 If you don't want to block your main thread and rather listen constantly for new messages, consider using a `MessageListener`.
+The `MessageListener` will use a thread pool inside the PulsarClient.
+You can set the number of threads to use for message listeners in the ClientBuilder.

 ```java
 MessageListener myMessageListener = (consumer, msg) -> {